Irma Boom: Building books

 Boom's books take on an architectural form and she views them as a unique medium for delivery of information.
 A thorough reflection of a book's content leads Boom to her design decisions.
 It is her aim to enhance the readers' understanding while at the same time creating an object of beauty, with quality and permanence.
 Boom considers the entire landscape of the book including the edges.
 She builds three-dimensional models in miniature scale to aid in the development of her books.
 From typography to material, every detail Boom applies to her projects possesses an underlying logic.

 Unconventional typographic trademarks of Boom may include the use of oversized type which successively shrinks from the opening to end of her book.
 This claims is a way to lure people into reading the introductory pages.

 Boom also makes use of various finishing in her printed material such as embossing and die cuts.
 In her commissioned book for Chanel, Chanel N ͦ5, Boom printed an entire 300 page book devoid of ink, using instead embossed text and image to create a semi-invisible narrative of Gabrielle "Coco" Chanel.
 The book is completely white and housed in a black box.
 The concept behind the book was inspired by the nature of perfume—it is best understood in an olfactive, not visual, manner—and relies on lesser dominant senses to tell the story.

 Scent is another unusual feature Boom has utilized in her book design.
 Her conceptual book design for The Road Not Taken has 718 pages printed using ink mixed with a base of beef bouillon.
 Coffee filter paper is another unusual material choice.

 Creating a sensory tactile experience when designing and making books is very important to Boom and she aims to inspire discovery and interaction.
 Some of her books may be devoid of page numbers, or index.
 She may even have the book printed entirely in reversed chronological order.
 Book covers may be left white or blank and a book's scale distorted in size and thickness.
 Inner pages may have elaborately chosen colour codes or hidden motifs.
 Every little detail is analyzed to maximize its engagement potential in contrast to its digital counterparts.

 Boom introduced the idea of a 'fat book'; that is, books that are remarkably thick.
 When asked what would make her create a book that was two inches tall and half as thick, she replied:

-Titled Irma Boom: The Architecture of the Book, it contains 704 pages and 450 images.
-She has received extensive media coverage of her work, and the New York Times profiled her in an article titled "A Small Book in a Big Career", published on August 8, 2010.
+Titled Irma Boom: The Architecture of the Book, it contains 800 pages and 515 images.
+She has received extensive media coverage of her work, and Alice Rawsthorn writing for the New York Times profiled her in 2010.